-The Question Paper shall have 09 questions.
+- The Question Paper shall have 09 questions.
 Questions No. 1 shall be compulsory comprising four parts (Short-Answer Type) spread over the entire syllabus.
 Each part is to be answered in 50-75 words.
-The compulsory question shall have a weightage of 12 marks.
+The compulsory question shall have a weightage of 12 marks. - The rest of eight questions shall be Essay Type/Long-Answer Type (2 questions are to be set from each of the four units) drawn from the entire syllabus.
+A student shall attempt any FOUR OUESTIONS selecting at least ONE OUESTION from EACH UNIT. - In all a student shall attempt FIVE QUESTIONS. - Length of each answer shall be between 400-600 words. - Each Essay Type/Long-Answer Type Question shall have a weightage of 12 marks. - Maximum marks for the Question Paper shall be 60. - Minimum pass marks shall be 24 (40%). - Duration of the examination shall be 3 Hours.

-- The rest of eight questions shall be Essay Type/Long-Answer Type (2 questions are to be set from each of the four units) drawn from the entire syllabus.
-A student shall attempt any FOUR QUESTIONS selecting at least ONE QUESTION from EACH UNIT. - In all a student shall attempt FIVE QUESTIONS. - Length of each answer shall be between 400-600 words. - Each Essay Type/Long-Answer Type Question shall have a weightage of 12 marks. - Maximum marks for the Question Paper shall be 60. - Minimum pass marks shall be 24 (40%). - Duration of the examination shall be 3 Hours. - F SUGGESTED READINGS - W.S.
+- W.S.
 Jawadekar.
 Management Information System. - James, A. O' Brien.
 Management Information System.

-College with Potential for Excellence Status by the UGC Recognized by the J&K Govt. & Permanently Affiliated to the University of Jammu Accredited by the NAAC with 'A+' Grade
+Recognized by the J&K Govt. & Permanently Affiliated to the University of Jammu Accredited by the NAAC with 'A+' Grade